Madhu-712/LLM-Agents-MOOC-Hackathon-/README.md

 - Python 3.8 or later
 - pipenv or pip
 - Tavily API account for access credentials
 - Aviationstack API account for getting real time flight data information
+- weather API account for getting access to weather info.

 ### Steps
 1. Clone the repository: